-- Keeps the companies on its toes and induce a habit of constantly innovating and making the product better.
+- Keeps the companies on their toes and induces a habit of constantly innovating and improving the product.

-- Educates the business about the intricacies of how the usual market works, how to position the brand, how to produce efficiently, and how to market sell effectively.
+- Educates the business about the intricacies of how the usual market works, how to position the brand, produce efficiently, and market sell effectively.

 Benefits Of Business Competition